Chemical Recycling

 What is chemical recycling?

-Chemical recycling is the overarching term for ‘several emerging technologies in the waste management industry which allow plastics to be recycled, which are too difficult or uneconomic to recycle mechanically‘.
-Thus, chemical recycling is complementary to mechanical recycling in the sense that it enables further extraction of value from polymers that have exhausted their economic potential for mechanical processing.
-Whereas hard-to-recycle plastic products where incinerated or landfilled in the past, chemical recycling serves as an alternative for reusing the plastics and even extract virgin-quality raw materials from them.
-These can then be fed back into the plastics supply chain.
+Chemical recycling is the umbrella term for “several emerging technologies in the waste treatment industry that allow for the recycling of plastics that are too difficult or uneconomical to recycle mechanically.
+Thus, chemical recycling is complementary to mechanical recycling in the sense that it allows for the further extraction of value from polymers that have exhausted their economic potential for mechanical processing.
+Whereas difficult-to-recycle plastic products were burned or landfilled in the past, chemical recycling serves as an alternative to reuse the plastics and even extract new-quality raw materials from them.
+These can then be reintroduced into the plastics supply chain.

 Mechanical recycling is also shown in the figure.
-However, it does not significantly change the chemical structure of the material, but uses mechanical processing to prepare the waste polymers for reuse.
+However, this does not drastically change the chemical structure of the material, but uses mechanical processing to prepare the waste polymers for reuse.

-Dissolution is a process involving solvents in which the plastic waste is dissolved.
-After this, a series of purification steps are performed in order to remove additives and contaminants from the polymer.
-When fully dissolved, the target polymer can be selectively crystallized.
-Therefore it is important to select a solvent that is selective for either the target polymer or the additives.
-The ‘end product’ from this process is a purified plastic polymer.
-It is especially suitable for PVC, PS, PE and PP.
+Solvation is a process that uses solvents in which the plastic waste is dissolved.
+A series of purification steps are then performed to remove additives and contaminants from the polymer.
+When the selected polymer is fully dissolved, it can be crystallized.
+Therefore, it is important to choose a solvent that is selective for the intended polymer, or for the additives.
+The “end product” of this process is a purified polymer.
+The technique is especially suitable for PVC, PS, PE and PP.

-As the name suggests, depolymerisation is the opposite of polymerisation.
-With this process the polymers are degraded into monomer- or oligomer (shorter polymer fragments) molecules.
-These monomers are exactly the same as the virgin monomers that are used to create the polymers.
-This means that they can easily be fed back into the manufacturing process.
-The disadvantage of this technology is that it can only be applied to polycondensates, such polyester (PET), polyamides (PA) and polyurethanes.
-The majority of the plastic waste stream, however, is made up of ‘addition’ polymers, like PP, PE and PVC.
+As the name implies, depolymerization is the opposite of polymerization.
+In this process, polymers are broken down into monomer or oligomer molecules (shorter polymer fragments).
+These monomers are exactly the same as the new monomers used to make the polymers.
+This means they can easily be reintroduced into the manufacturing process.
+The disadvantage of this technology is that it can only be applied to polycondensates, such as polyester (PET), polyamides (PA) and polyurethanes.
+However, most of the plastic waste stream consists of “additional” polymers, such as PP, PE and PVC.

-This technique consists out of different thermal process technologies that break down polymers into simpler molecules, which can be the feedstock for the petrochemical industry.
-The outputs of feedstock recycling are basic chemicals, like hydrocarbons or syngas.
-These chemicals can then be processed further to create a polymer.
+This technique consists of various thermal technologies that break down polymers into simpler molecules, which can serve as feedstock for the petrochemical industry.
+The outputs of this method of recycling are basic chemicals, such as hydrocarbons or syngas.
+These chemicals can then be further processed to make a polymer.
 There are three main processes: pyrolysis, gasification and hydrothermal treatment.

 Pyrolysis

-In this process, the polymers are broken down into basic hydrocarbons.
-This is achieved by heating the plastic in the absence of oxygen, also referred to as ‘thermal cracking’.
-By using a distillation process, the hydrocarbon vapour can be divided into heavier and lighter fractions.
-These pyrolysis products can be processed in the same way as oil, in order to build new polymers.
-Alternatively, it can also be used as a fuel after some more processing steps.
+In this process, the polymers are broken down into simple hydrocarbons.
+This is done by heating the plastic in the absence of oxygen, also known as “thermal cracking.
+Using a distillation process, the hydrocarbon vapor can be separated into heavier and lighter fractions.
+These pyrolysis products can be processed in the same way as oil to make new polymers.
+Alternatively, after a few processing steps, it can be used as a fuel.

 Gasification

-This process consists of heating mixed plastic waste materials to very high temperatures, around 1000 to 1500°C. This heating is done in the presence of a limited amount of oxygen, which ensures that the molecules break down into their simplest components, and produces a syngas.
+This process involves heating mixed plastic waste material to very high temperatures, around 1,000 to 1,500 °C. This heating is done in the presence of a limited amount of oxygen, which causes the molecules to break down into their simplest components, and produces a syngas.
 Syngas is a mixture of hydrogen, carbon monoxide and carbon dioxide.
-This gas in turn can be used to produce new chemicals, plastics or even fuel and fertilisers.
+This gas, in turn, can be used to produce new chemicals, plastics or even fuels and fertilizers.

 Hydrothermal treatment (HTT)

-Hydrolysis is the chemical reaction in which a compound breaks down in the presence of water molecules in a near-critical condition.
-For water to be in a near-critical state, it is heated to a temperature of 160 to 240 degrees Celsius and pressurized in order to keep it in the liquid state.
-This state of the water makes it a good medium for dissolving organic compounds, like plastic waste.
-HTT has been proposed as a solution for the separation of mixed waste into organic and inorganic substances.
+Hydrolysis is the chemical reaction in which a compound breaks down in the presence of water molecules in a near-critical state.
+To put water in a near-critical state, it is heated to a temperature of 160 to 240 degrees Celsius and pressurized to keep it in a liquid state.
+This state of water makes it a good medium for dissolving organic compounds, such as plastic waste.
+HTT has been proposed as a solution for separating mixed waste into organic and inorganic compounds.

 Delamination

-Plastic packaging sometimes consists of different polymer layers, which we refer to as being ‘laminated’.
-One may easily notice that such packages are hard to recycle, because of the sealed off layers which are not easily accessed by recycling techniques.
-However, different new processes are being experimented with in order to recycle these types of packages as well.
-Although some mechanical recycling techniques have been proposed for this, chemical recycling plays a big role here as well.
-The process of separating polymer layers is called delamination and is quite promising considering the fact that a lot of plastic packaging is layered.
+Plastic packaging sometimes consists of several polymer layers, which we call “laminated.
+One can easily notice that such packaging is difficult to recycle because of the sealed layers that are not easily accessible to recycling techniques.
+However, several new processes are being experimented with to recycle this type of packaging as well.
+Although mechanical recycling techniques are also being proposed, chemical recycling also plays a major role here.
+The process by which polymer layers are separated from each other is called delamination and is promising given that many plastic packages are layered.

 The future perspective